Jecoc907/Jecoc907/README.md

 ## Welcome to my Github playground 🕺🏻

 Hi this is Jeco!
 I am currently a graduate student majoring in Business Analytics at the University of Southern California's Marshall School of Business.
-With a background in economics and accounting, I have spent three years in the tax accounting industry and am now transitioning into the entertainment sector 🎞️🏀.
+With a background in economics and accounting, I have spent three years in the tax accounting industry and am now transitioning into the entertainment sector.

 Throughout my academic and professional journey, I have worked on various projects in market analysis (Airbnb, Streaming platforms), sports performance analysis (NBA, ATP), and financial modeling(Option pricing model).
 These experiences have equipped me with a diverse skill set and a strong analytical foundation, which I am eager to apply in the dynamic world of entertainment.